-You were lead to believe that the kid that got an A in science class was more capable than you were.
-You were lead to believe that when you’re 22 you get a crappy starter job and when you’re 42 you should be a senior manager.
-You were lead to believe that there’s some time in the future (never now) that you’ll be able to do the things you thought you could do.
+You were led to believe that there’s some time in the future (never now) that you’ll be able to do the things you thought you could do.

 You’re probably as capable as you’ll ever be right now.
-You’ll have more experience later, but your IQ isn’t going to change and your energy levels certainly aren’t going to increase.
-Your core stats are as good as they are going to get.
+You’ll have more experience later — but your IQ isn’t going to change and your energy levels certainly aren’t going to increase.
+Your core stats are basically as good as they’re going to get.